-Funding permitting, the Borough Council and the County Council will consider some or all of the enhancements detailed above fast moving traffic along Fallbarn Road, the enforcement of weight restrictions and the possible improvement of the bridge over the River Irwell, including painting the railings.
+• Funding permitting, the Borough Council and the County Council should consider some or all of the enhancements detailed above.

+Issues raised by the community also relate to the management of the public areas in Fallbarn, particularly the control of traffic, the shortage of residents' parking, the impact of fast moving traffic along Fallbarn Road, the enforcement of weight restrictions and the possible improvement of the bridge over the River Irwell, including painting the railings.
 All of these are matters for the County Council or Environment Agency but will be subject to staff resources and funding.